stakater/stakater-docs/docs/content/sre/multi-tenant-operator/integration-config.md

 ### Custom

 An array of custom roles.
 Similar to the `default` field, you can mention roles within this field as well.
 However, the custom roles also require the use of a `labelSelector` for each iteration within the array.
-The roles mentioned here will only apply to these namespaces that are matched by the labelSelector.
+The roles mentioned here will only apply to the namespaces that are matched by the labelSelector.
 If a namespace is matched by 2 different labelSelectors, then both roles will apply to it.
 Additionally, roles can be skipped within the labelSelector.
 These missing roles are then inherited from the `default` roles field .
 For example, if the following custom roles arrangement is used:

 ```yaml
 custom: